OsiriX-Foundation/karnak-documentation/docs/deidentification/externalid_provider.md

 1. Download [karnak](https://github.com/OsiriX-Foundation/karnak-docker) repository.

-2. Into the `externalid-provider-interface` directory, execute the following command for use as a dependency in other projects locally:
+2. Into the `externalid-provider-interface` directory, execute the following command for use externalid-provider-interface as a dependency in other projects locally:

    ```bash
    mvn clean install